What is Value Chain Analysis? And Why it is important?

 Value refers to the amount that customers are willing to pay for the products and services of a company.
 In simpler words, it represents the price of a product or service that customers for which customers will pay the company.
 When the value of a product or service exceeds its costs, it generates a margin, or in simpler words, a profit.

-Related: Alibaba Value Chain Analysis [2022 Updated]
+Related: Costco's Value Chain Analysis

 In the model, margin implies that companies realize profit margin that depends on their ability to cooperate their primary and support activities in their value chain.
 In other words, by efficiently linking and synchronizing their primary and support activities, companies can make products or services for which customers will pay value.